Pinterest or How to Evaluate Social Media Opportunities

 Does the audience I usually address reside on that site?

 Back in the days everybody wanted to “submit” my SEO 2.0 postings to Digg in spite of me not even having a “Digg it” button here.

 They all ignored the fact that Digg users hated SEO.
 I never engaged on Digg for the purpose of pushing this blog.
 It would be like running against walls.

 Do I get more visitors on my blog or site due to using the service?

-Can I get my submissions and connections out of the system once the site goes pay only or change in such a away that it won’t appeal to me anymore?
+Can I get my content and connections out of the system once the site goes paid only or changes in such a way that it won’t appeal to me anymore?

 Just consider the case of Ning.
 It was a free site where you could create a niche community.
 Then one day it went premium out of the blue.

 You couldn’t just export your community.
 You would have to start a new one elsewhere.
 Rented social media space is always risky for audience building.

 In order to make this example even clearer I’d like to answer the questions for myself in a simplified manner and a hypothetical persona.